“Gosh, I LOVE your fabulous hips“.

 More specifically Rosa rugosa ‘Frau Dagmar Hartopp’ or ‘Frau Dagmar Hirstop’ to give it its alternative name.
-And of several rugosa roses we find thrive here, it is undoubtedly the best, having healthy disease free foliage on a 1.5 metre bush and wonderful large, single, scented, clear pink blooms from early May right through to October.
-And as Rosemary spotted, the flowers, which have considerable insect appeal for their golden pollen, are followed by large deep red hips which contain masses of viable seed.
+And of several rugosa roses we find thrive here, it’s undoubtedly the best, having healthy disease free foliage on a 1.5 metre bush and wonderful large, single, scented, clear pink blooms from early May right through to October.
+As Rosemary also spotted, the flowers, which have considerable insect appeal for their golden pollen, are followed by large deep red hips which contain masses of viable seed.

-…..
-The Frau’s numerous offspring….in marked contrast to the 3 seedlings I managed from the equally attractive hips of Rosa moyesii….
+The Frau’s numerous offspring – in marked contrast to just 3 seedlings I managed from the equally attractive hips of Rosa moyesii.

-This Welsh sounding Dahlia does indeed have a Welsh and intriguing origin, which I gleaned from the excellent ‘Garden of Eaden’ blog which you can access by clicking here.
+This Welsh sounding Dahlia does indeed have an intriguing, and Welsh origin, which I gleaned from the excellent ‘Garden of Eaden’ blog which you can access by clicking here.
 Bred in Cardiff in 1927 by Stephen Treseder, it was originally known as ‘Bishop Hughes’.
 But the eponymous Bishop was unhappy with having his name used, so it was changed to simply “The Bishop”.
 But this ran foul of nomenclature etiquette prohibiting the use of a ‘the’ word.
 So it became “Bishop of Llandaff”.

 But the spring planted tubers will have to overwinter where they are in the ground, at the halfway depth in a double tyred tier, to keep their place in the garden.
 I’m not into lifting and storing the tubers.
-I haven’t yet been able to save any seed from our own ‘Bishop’, though I have just collected some in the last couple of days from a fabulous lilac/mauve floriferous D.merkii plant which did survive the last, harsh winter in an identical location, benefitting from the extra warmth and better drainage in our matrix garden.
-D. merckii hails from the hills of Mexico originally, and apparently plants can reach flowering size in just one growing season.
+I haven’t yet been able to save any seed from our own ‘Bishop’, though I have just collected some in the last couple of days from a fabulous lilac/mauve floriferous D. merckii plant which did survive the last, harsh winter in an identical location, benefitting from the extra warmth and better drainage in our matrix garden.
+D. merckii hails from the hills of Mexico originally, and plants can reach flowering size in just one growing season.
 What should these offspring, which may have cross pollinated with the Bishop be called I wonder, if any turn out to be dark-leaved?
-Mexican Devils perhaps?
+Mexican devils perhaps?

 - An outside Cornus leaf about 4 feet above ground level, to the front left of the greenhouse.